 Foreclosed assets include assets acquired through, or in lieu of, loan foreclosure.
 Foreclosed assets are held for sale and are initially recorded at fair value less estimated costs to sell at the date of foreclosure, establishing a new cost basis.
-Subsequent to foreclosure, management periodically performs valuations and the assets are carried at the lower of carrying amount or fair value less cost to sell.
+Physical possession of residential real estate property collateralizing a consumer mortgage loan occurs when legal title is obtained upon completion of foreclosure or when the borrower conveys all interest in the property to satisfy the loan through completion of a deed in lieu of foreclosure or through a similar legal agreement.
+Any write-downs based on the asset's fair value less costs to sell at the date of acquisition are charged to the allowance for loan and lease losses.
+Any recoveries based on the asset's fair value less estimated costs to sell in excess of the recorded value of the loan at the date of acquisition are recorded to the allowance for loan and lease losses.
+These assets are subsequently accounted for at lower of cost or fair value less estimated costs to sell.
+If fair value declines subsequent to foreclosure, a valuation allowance is recorded through expense.
+Operating costs after acquisition are expensed.
 Revenue and expenses from operations and changes in the valuation allowance are included in other noninterest expense.
 Gain or loss on sale of foreclosed assets is included in noninterest income.
 Foreclosed assets that are not subject to a FDIC loss-share agreement are referred to as noncovered foreclosed assets.